xiejw/dockerfiles/README.md

 ## Other useful docker.

-- Cron: Has a special binary `/cron` to calcucate the seconds until next schedule.
+- Cron: Has a special binary `/cron` to calculate the seconds until next schedule.
 See [here][Cron] for details.
 - Plain Tex: see [here](doc/tex.md).
 - Swift for Tensorflow: see [here](doc/s4tf.md).